MusabXD/MusabXD.github.io/index.md

 What surprised me most about this program wasn't just learning programming languages, but developing a comprehensive problem-solving mindset.
 Beyond the technical artifacts you'll see here, some of my most valuable learning came from courses that challenged me to think holistically:

 - **CS-310 (Collaboration)** taught me that the best software emerges from teamwork, code reviews, and respecting diverse approaches to problem-solving
-- **CS-405 (Secure Coding)** fundamentally changed how I write code—security became something I consider from the first line, not an afterthought
+- **CS-405 (Secure Coding)** fundamentally changed how I write code.
+Security became something I consider from the first line, not an afterthought
 - **CS-250 (Software Development Lifecycle)** gave me real-world experience with agile methodologies and the complete development process
 - **CS-350 (Emerging Systems)** exposed me to distributed systems and the challenges of concurrent programming